Submission

 Help with Copyright

 Copyright can be complicated.
-If you aren't certain if your paper or project contains copyrighted material or how to properly use your copyrighted material, you should ask your supervisor or contact the Copyright Office.
+If you aren't certain if your paper or project contains copyrighted material or how to properly use your copyrighted material, discuss it with your course instructor or supervisor.

 For Instructors or Supervisors

-If your department has a graduate administrator coordinating submissions for capstone or graduating projects, please contact them for support and assistance with the submission process.
+If your department has a graduate administrator coordinating submissions graduating projects, please contact them for support and assistance with the submission process.